 Derivatives Risk - The Fund's use of futures contracts, options, forward contracts and swaps is subject to market risk, leverage risk, correlation risk and liquidity risk.
 Leverage risk is described above and liquidity risk is described below.
 Many over-the-counter (OTC) derivative instruments will not have liquidity beyond the counterparty to the instrument.
 Market risk is the risk that the market value of an investment may move up and down, sometimes rapidly and unpredictably.
 Correlation risk is the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 The Fund's use of forward contracts and swap agreements is also subject to credit risk and valuation risk.
 Credit risk is described below.
 Valuation risk is the risk that the derivative may be difficult to value and/or valued incorrectly.
 Each of these risks could cause the Fund to lose more than the principal amount invested in a derivative instrument.
-Some derivative contracts present the same types of credit risk as issuers of fixed income securities.
+Some derivatives have the potential for unlimited loss, regardless of the size of the Fund's initial investment.
+The other parties to certain derivative contracts present the same types of credit risk as issuers of fixed income securities.
 The Fund's use of derivatives may also increase the amount of taxes payable by shareholders.
 Both U.S. and non-U.S. regulators have adopted and are in the process of implementing regulations governing derivatives markets, the ultimate impact of which remains unclear.